realA10001986/Time-Circuits-Display/README.md

 If both a schedule is enabled and the light sensor option is checked in the Config Portal, the sensor will overrule the schedule only in non-night-mode hours; ie it will never switch off night mode when night mode is active according to the schedule.

-Switching on/off night mode manually (4 or 5 on the keypad) deactivates any schedule or the light sensor for 30 minutes.
+Switching on/off night mode manually (4 or 5 on the keypad) deactivates any schedule and the light sensor for 30 minutes.
 Afterwards, a programmed schedule and/or the light sensor will overrule the manual setting.

 ## The keypad menu